usnistgov/BF/content/en/Info/BF Tool APIs/BF Tool Guide.md

 # BF Tool Guide<br/> _`Irena Bojanova, Inventor/Creator, PI & Lead, NIST Bugs Framework (BF), 2014 – ~~~`_

+The BF GUI Tool guides the specification of a security vulnerability as a chain of underlying weaknesses.
+A security bug causes the first weakness, which leads to an error.
+This error becomes the cause (i.e., the fault) of the next weakness and propagates through subsequent weaknesses until a final error is reached, enabling a security failure.
+The causation within a weakness is by a meaningful <cause, operation>→consequence relation.
+The causation between weaknesses is by error type to fault type match and operation flow or error↷fault by value propagation.

+The BF Tool APIs allow Download of the BF GUI Tool and Examples.

 1. Download the BF Tool

 2. Set the directories for generated BF Specification Graphs and the POWERPNT.EXE in the BF.dll.config file.